How to Clean Upholstered Chairs

 Take a look at how to clean upholstered chairs in the kitchen or dining room.
-Get tips for dealing with furniture fuzz and how to get stubborn stains out of fabric.
+Get tips for dealing with furniture fuzz and how to get stubborn stains out of fabric chairs.

 Affiliate links used in this post.
 Read more about my link usage here.

-Let's take a look at how I clean upholstered furniture!
+Let's take a look at the full instructions on how to clean fabric chairs!

 Step 1: Protect the upholstery before it ever gets dirty.